NovaCat35/NovaCat35/README.md

 **About Me:**
   - ☕️ I'm working on my Full Stack Dev roadmap
   - 🌱 I’m currently learning MongoDB and Express
-  - 🎨 Arrt hobbyist, doodling for fun
+  - 🎨 I'm an art hobbyist, doodling for fun
   - 📫 How to reach me: rchen8116@gmail.com

 **Languages and Tools:** ✨